Epidemiologist III - Chronic Disease Epidemiology Supervisor

 CERTIFICATES AND LICENSES REQUIRED: Valid driver's license.
 AED- Required within 60 days CPR- Required within 60 days

 PREFERRED QUALIFICATIONS: PhD in Epidemiology, Health Behavior, Population Health, or related field.
 Previous experience working at a local, state, or federal health agency.
-Previous work experience in chronic diseases, injury, substance use, and/or health disparities.
 Experience working collaboratively with staff representing diverse areas of expertise.
 Experience engaging with multicultural populations and community organizations.